Content Map Terms

 Manage other health problems

-You can help lower your chance of having another stroke by managing other health problems that you might have.
-Health problems, such as high blood pressure, high cholesterol, and diabetes, can increase your risk of a stroke.
+You can help lower your chance of having another stroke by managing certain other health problems.
+Problems that increase your risk of having another stroke include:

 It's also important to: